Forget Work-Life Balance — Think Work-Life Integration

 The Wheel of Life ®, commonly used by life coaches, helps clients consider each area of their life and determine what’s off balance.
 The Wheel of Life is powerful because it gives a visual comparison of a person’s current life situation against their ideal life scenario.
 Study the diagram and learn how to use this tool in your work with clients.

-Career Professionals of Canada’s new Work-Life Strategist Certificate Course will provide you with a wide range of evidence-based models, theories, and philosophies that inform the work we do.
-If you provide clients with advice related to wellness, life-skills, and career management, you can work towards your Certified Work-Life Strategist (CWS) credential.
+Career Professionals of Canada’s new Work-Life Strategist Course will provide you with a wide range of evidence-based models, theories, and philosophies that inform the work we do.
+If you provide clients with advice related to wellness, life-skills, and career management, you can work toward your Certified Work-Life Strategist (CWS) credential.

 Sharon Graham is founder and executive director of Career Professionals of Canada.
 Committed to setting the standard for excellence in the career development profession, Sharon has authored top selling paperback publications and textbooks, and has established a range of certification, professional development, community development, mentoring, and award programs.
 As executive director of CPC, she provides foresight and leadership within the sector and ensures that the mandate of this national organization is upheld with integrity.